 A Respiration Rate Report can also be viewed in the Clock tab under the Wellness section.

 Note: unless you have sleep mode enabled, your respiration rate will not be captured.
 Refer to Turning on Sleep Mode below.

 Setting Up Respiration Rate

-The requirements for respiration rate are an Apple Watch Series 3 or above and to be on iOS 15 and WatchOS 8.
+The requirements for respiration rate are an Apple Watch Series 3 or above and to be on iOS 15 or higher and WatchOS 8 or above.
 If you have this, there are 3 steps to follow to ensure you can capture your respiration rate: (1) Health Permission (2) Watch Permission (3) Sleep Mode.
 See below for the details.

 (1) Health Permission

 AutoSleep needs to have access to the data to present the information.
 To check:

 Go into iPhone Settings, then Privacy, then into Health

 Find AutoSleep in the list and make sure that Respiratory Rate is turned on (see image below)